herrowna/digital-garden-jekyll-template/_notes/curiousity trails.md

 For some, the visceral approach to curiousity is playful, emotional, inspiring, and uncontrolled.
 Akin to falling into a rabbit hole?

+There seems to be a distinction between exploiting & exploring a curiousity: we need to constantly check-in with ourselves to make sure we're not tipping over to the point of diminishing returns.
+We will never truly be satisfied, but we shouldn't be exploiting for gains either.

+> *Am I seeking for the truth, or am I looking to prove myself right?*
+> *Am I ready to be proven wrong?*

 # When curiousity is inhibited 🔪

 🏕 An attendee shared a summer camp story where they were learning to cut cucumbers in a particular shape, until somebody told them they had no place in the kitchen.
 Flustered and discouraged, they didn't cultivate the curiousity and put off cooking for a long time.